hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed processing wpDiscuz comment form with wpDiscuz custom ajax.
 * Fixed adding hCaptcha internal fields to Avada from submission.
 * Fixed ASC ordering by date on the Events page.
+* Fixed selection of a time interval on the Events page when site local time was not GMT.

 = 4.10.0 =
 * Added support for wp_login_form() function and LoginOut block.